Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#abstract}

-   Two closely related protocol interfaces are defined: Interface-1 (CMAF Ingest) based on fragmented MP4 and Interface-2 (DASH and HLS ingest) based on DASH and HLS.
+   Two closely related protocol interfaces are defined: CMAF Ingest (Interface-1) based on fragmented MP4 and DASH/HLS ingest (Interface-2) based on DASH and HLS.
-   Both interfaces use the HTTP POST (or PUT) method to transmit media objects from the ingest source to the receiving entity.
+   Both interfaces use the HTTP POST (or PUT) method to transmit media objects from an ingest source to a receiving entity.
 The protocol interfaces support carriage of audiovisual media, timed metadata and timed text.
 Examples of workflows using these interfaces are provided.
-   In addition, guidelines for multiple ingest source synchronisation, redundant deployment and component failurover are presented.
+   In addition, guidelines for synchronisation of multiple ingest sources, redundancy and failover are presented.

 ## Copyright Notice and Disclaimer ## {#copyrights}